-Several of the instruments of the collection were donated to the School of Music following its commencement in 1965.
-However, the ANU Keyboard Institute only seriously begun in 2005 through the efforts of Dr Geoffrey Lancaster.
-As part of this initiative, Dr Lancaster commissioned several key instruments within the collection, including the invaluable replicas built by Paul McNulty.
-Dr Lancaster was key in creating a national public awareness about the Institute.
-As a result, many Australians contacted Dr Lancaster and the School in order to offer for donation interesting and unique instruments that they had collected or had in their family for many years.
-Dr Lancaster travelled extensively along the east coast from 2003 to 2011 investigating viable keyboards in order to create a historically representative collection.
+Several of the instruments in the collection were donated to the Canberra School of Music following its inauguration in 1965.
+With the efforts of Dr Geoffrey Lancaster, the collection grew substantially from 2005.
+As part of his initiative, he commissioned several new instruments, including the three Viennese fortepiano replicas by Paul McNulty, and drew national public awareness of the Institute.
+As a result, many Australians contacted Dr Lancaster and the School to offer donation of instruments they had collected or had held in their family for many years.

-All the instruments were collected with the intention that they would be played and studied by students at the School, as well as by visiting artists.
-Since its official launch in 2005, the ANU Keyboard Institute has been an important part of the School’s community, and an important asset for keyboard performance students, and composition students.
-The ANU Keyboard Institute is not configured as a museum, even if some historically important instruments will remain in their original state.
+The collection was assembled with the intention that the instruments would be studied and played by students at the School, as well as by visiting artists.
+Since its official launch in 2005, the Keyboard Institute has been a significant part of the School’s community, and an important asset for both keyboard and composition students.
+The Keyboard Institute is not configured as a museum, even if some historically important instruments will remain in their original state.
 Rather, the collection aspires to be central in practice-led research and historically-informed performance practice.
-Progressively, the ANU Keyboard Institute aspires to provide a context for research into issues arising from the un-notated or otherwise cryptic conventions of performance and notation that appear to have been prevalent among knowledgeable performers and composers of the time by allowing us access to the instruments with which those musicians were most familiar with.

-If you would like to know more about the collection, donate an instrument, or become involved with the maintenance and upkeep of any of the instruments or the Institute, please contact the School of Music for further information via email at firstname.lastname@example.org
+If you would like to know more about the collection, or become involved, please email the School of Music for further information.